 But, I don't like to be such a stick-in-the-mud that we can't change it up or try new things from year to year.
 Making reindeer dust on Christmas Eve is one of our newer Christmas traditions that started our first Christmas with Zack.

-My boys are seven now and they are still pretty loud.
+My boys are 10 now.
+They are still pretty loud but that's OK.

-We were stationed overseas during our first Christmas with Zack and, since we were far away from our family, we hosted a gathering at our home and invited our closest friends.
-My friend Becky told me she’d “bring the supplies to make reindeer dust.”
+We were stationed overseas during our first Christmas with Zack and, since we were far away from our family, we hosted a gathering at our home and invited some friends over for dinner.
+One of my friends told me she'd “bring the supplies to make reindeer dust.”

-I had no idea what she was talking about.
+I had no idea what she was talking about but agreed.
+It sounded festive.

 And so, the reindeer dust became a tradition for us.
 In the past, we've made it on Christmas Eve but this year, we made it a little early and made a little extra to give out as gifts.
 This is a fun, easy, and inexpensive gift to make for classmates or to give as party favors.